 Set up mobile devices for warehouse work

-Note: This article applies to features in Warehouse management.
+Note: This topic applies to features in Warehouse management.
 It doesn't apply to features in Inventory management.
 The menu items that appear on the menus on a warehouse mobile device are configured on the Mobile device menu items page.
 Because the menu items can be put onto different menus, it's easy to configure menu structures so that only specific types of work are exposed to specific users.
 You can configure menu items to perform the following tasks:

 - Process an inquiry or perform an activity, such as printing a label, generating license plate numbers, starting a production order, or quickly looking up information about items in a location.